-Term expires at 2021 Annual Meeting
+Term expires at 2022 Annual Meeting

-Alissa Ahlman, 48, was elected to the Board on May 4, 2020.
-Ms. Ahlman was most recently the Chief Merchandizing Officer and Chief Design Officer for At Home Group, Inc. ("At Home") a high growth, national bigbox retailer specializing in home décor, furniture and seasonal products.
+Alissa Ahlman, 49, was elected to the Board on May 4, 2020.
+Ms. Ahlman was most recently the Chief Merchandising Officer and Chief Design Officer for At Home Group, Inc. ("At Home") a high growth, national bigbox retailer specializing in home décor, furniture and seasonal products.
 Ms. Ahlman joined Garden Ridge in March 2008, prior to its rebranding to At Home in 2014.
 Ms. Ahlman was responsible for the merchandise transformation at At Home and was part of the executive leadership team that rebranded Garden Ridge to At Home, including its initial public offering in 2016.
 Ms. Ahlman held various roles in merchandising and merchandise planning until her retirement from At Home in December 2018.
-Before joining At Home, Ms. Ahlman served in merchandising roles at 99 Cents Only Stores LLC and Factory 2-U Stores, Inc.
+Before joining At Home, Ms. Ahlman served in merchandising roles at 99 Cents Only Stores LLC and Factory 2-U Stores, Inc. We believe that Ms. Ahlman's retail, merchandising, and business experience qualify her to serve as one of our directors.

-Robert Fisch, 70, has served as a director since September 2015.
+Robert Fisch, 71, has served as a director since September 2015.
 He currently is President of RNF Group, a consulting company focused on the assessment and evaluation of retail and other business enterprises, as well as providing mentoring services to existing management of these companies, a position he has held since January 2017.
 Mr. Fisch is a featured ForbesBooks author, now publishing his book "FischTales: The Making of a Millennial Baby Boomer."
+In September 2020 he joined the Fashion Institute of Technology (FIT) Board.
 He served as the President, Chief Executive Officer and Chairman of the Board of rue21, inc., a large specialty apparel retailer, from June 2001 until October 2016.
 Mr. Fisch served as a member of the Board of Directors of the Children's Place Retail Stores, Inc. from June 2004 until March 2013.
 From February 1987 to December 1999 he served as the President of Casual Corner Group, Inc. Mr. Fisch was selected to serve on our Board due to his strategic business acumen and experience as a corporate director of publicly-traded retail companies.